EasyDynamics/oscal-rest-service/README.md

 # OSCAL REST Service
-Initial implementation of the [OSCAL REST API](https://github.com/EasyDynamics/oscal-rest) which persists data as files in local directories.
+Initial implementation of some the [OSCAL REST API](https://github.com/EasyDynamics/oscal-rest) which persists data as files in local directories.

 ## Project Organization